Tzatziki Cucumber Sauce | Vegan

 vitamix with tofu, cucumber, lemon juice, and spices

-Serve immediately or place in the refrigerator for a couple of hours.
-Chilling will help firm it up and gives time for the flavors to marry up.
+STEP #6: Serve immediately or place in the refrigerator for a couple of hours.
+Chilling will help firm it up and give time for the flavors to marry up.
 Keeps for about 4 days in an airtight container in the refrigerator.

 overhead of bowl full of tzatziki sauce